Waterford Green Party Selects 2019 Officers

 Out of the three parties, the Greens were the group to exceed all expectations.
 Green-endorsed candidates won seven out of nine races, winning four seats on the town’s Representative Town Meeting, a position on the Board of Education, a seat on the Board of Assessment Appeals, and an alternate position on the Zoning Board of Appeals.
 In total, the Green-endorsed candidates now holds a total of 10 appointed and elected seats in the town government.
 Furthermore, the election results in Waterford set a Green Party record for the largest contingency of Greens to serve on a legislative assembly in New England.
 The previous record in New England was 6.7% in New Haven, CT from 2001-2003, according to the Green Party of the United States website.

-Voter turnout was higher this year than it was in 2013 by over 6%, much of which the Greens believe can be attributed to their presence on the ballot and the fierce campaign they ran.
+Voter turnout was higher in 2017 than it was in 2013 by over 6%, much of which the Greens believe can be attributed to their presence on the ballot and the fierce campaign they ran.
 Over 95% of registered voters were given Green literature or had their door knocked on by a Green candidate.
 Five of the seven candidates running on the Green line were the highest vote-getter in their race as well, further demonstrating a strong mandate for the elected Greens.
 Green candidates that were top vote-getters include Deb Roselli Kelly (Board of Ed), Mike Buscetto III (Board of Assessment Appeals), Darcy Van Ness (Zoning Board Alternate), Andrew Frascarelli (RTM D1), and Joshua Steele Kelly (RTM D3).
 Only Carl D’Amato (RTM D4) and Baird Welch-Collins (RTM D2) won in a lesser place.
 While the Greens did work with the Democrats on the ballot, Welch-Collins is the first candidate to be elected as a Green alone in a contested race in Waterford.

 Who We Are